 Many of these accidents occur at large stores such as Walmart, Publix or Winn-Dixie.
 Often, store employees see a slip and fall hazard and simply ignore it, exposing customers to the risk of serious injury.
 If you suffer harm due to this type of negligence, Gartlan Injury Law can help you to explore all of your options for recovering compensation.
 We know how important this compensation can be as you move forward.

-How Do Slip and Fall Claims Work in Dothan?
+How Do Slip and Fall Injury Claims Work in Dothan, Alabama?

 Alabama’s premises liability law places a duty on property owners to keep their property in a clean and safe condition.
 When they fail to do so, accident victims can hold property owners liable for compensation to cover the costs of their injuries and other losses.
 The law applies equally to commercial and residential property owners.